-Fort Scott Presbyterian Village artists among 2019 Art is Ageless® masterpiece level winners
+Fort Scott PMMA artists are 2019 Art is Ageless® masterpiece level winners

 Three winning artists in Fort Scott Presbyterian Village’s annual Art is Ageless® juried competition will be featured in the 2020 Art is Ageless calendar produced by PMMA (Presbyterian Manors of Mid-America).